MichaelCurrin/learn-to-code/Shell/Scheduling/crontab.md

-# Cron Example
+# Crontab

-The following are lines which can be placed in a cron files.
+The following are lines which can be placed in a crontab files.

-Such as editing your crontab schedule with `crontab -e` or placing files in `/etc/cron.d`.
+Such as editing your crontab schedule with `crontab -e` and editing the file for your user.

 ## Times

 Guide to time format.
 See `man crontab` for more details.

 ```
 * * * * *